omarlamrani/text_editor_cpp/README.md

-An implementation of a VIM-like terminal text editor using C++
+An implementation of a VIM-like terminal text editor using C++.